AnyFetch/developers.anyfetch.com/guides/hello-world.md

 Keep this token somewhere safe.

 ## Providing data
 Now that we're set up, we can send our document.
-This requires two steps: first, sending meta-datas about our files, and then sending the actual file.
+This requires two steps: first, sending metadata about our files, and then sending the actual file.

 ### Send a document
 Before sending the file, we need to give Fetch API basic informations about our documents.
 We'll send the following params: